jenv5507/MechaCar_Statistical_Analysis/README.md

 ![](/Deliverable3b.png)

-Based on the resutls of the t-test on lot 1, there is no statistical difference from the standard 1,500 PSI.
+Based on the results of the t-test on lot 1, there is no statistical difference from the standard 1,500 PSI.

 ![](/Deliverable3c.png)

-Based on the resutls of the t-test on lot 2, there is no statistical difference from the standard 1,500 PSI.
+Based on the results of the t-test on lot 2, there is no statistical difference from the standard 1,500 PSI.

 ![](/Deliverable3d.png)

-Based on the resutls of the t-test on lot 3, there is a statistical difference from the standard 1,500 PSI since the p-value is less than .05.
+Based on the results of the t-test on lot 3, there is a statistical difference from the standard 1,500 PSI since the p-value is less than .05.